-Since 2008, the IC² Institute’s Global Commercialization Group has engaged in multiple programs in the Republic of Korea with over $100 million in combined economic impact, and an estimated $300 million in export revenue.
+Since 2008, the IC² Institute has engaged in multiple programs in the Republic of Korea with over $100 million in combined economic impact, and an estimated $300 million in export revenue.

 IC²’s engagement with Korean partners has also led to significant research collaborations with UT Austin faculty and educational experiences in Korea for UT Austin students.

-The typical cycle begins with GCG applying its proprietary methodologies based on decades of experience to screening and select high impact technologies/innovations capable of entering new international markets.
+The typical cycle begins with IC² applying its proprietary methodologies based on decades of experience to screen and select high-impact technologies/innovations capable of entering new international markets.
 The second phase is primarily focused on research, training and education for selected participants.
-Finally, in the third phase, the most promising innovators are selected to receive extensive international business development support led by technology commercialization experts from GCG and business engagement agreements are generally established between Korean innovators/entrepreneurs and international partners.
+Finally, in the third phase, the most promising innovators are selected to receive extensive international business development support led by technology commercialization experts from IC² and business engagement agreements are generally established between Korean innovators/entrepreneurs and international partners.

-In 2008, GCG created the Gyeonggi-UT Innovation Program in partnership with the Gyeonggi Small to Medium Business Center (GSBC).
-After successful completion of two three-year terms of the program, GCG and Gyeonggi Province have extended the program to 2018.
-The program has performed research for over 150 companies and supported over 80 companies for international business development and technology transfer agreements, including a Space Act Agreement with NASA and multiple international partnerships with export revenue projected to be over $30M.
+In 2008, IC² created the Gyeonggi-UT Innovation Program in partnership with the Gyeonggi Small-to-Medium Business Center (GSBC).
+Over a span of 10 years, the program performed research for over 150 companies and supported 80 companies with international business development and technology transfer agreements, including a Space Act Agreement with NASA and multiple international partnerships with export revenue projected to be over $30M.